Davey Davison

-Davey Davison (born Lillian M. Davis) is a retired American actress.
+Davey Davison (born Lillian Marie Davis) is a retired American actress.

 Career

 Davison appeared in the following television series: Hazel, Route 66, Shannon, The New Breed, The Eleventh Hour, Empire, Gunsmoke, General Hospital, Perry Mason, and others.
 She appeared in the films The Strangler, War Party, Marriage on the Rocks and Angel, Angel, Down We Go.

 Davison was nominated for Outstanding Performance in a Supporting Role by an Actress in 1963 for The Eleventh Hour episode "Of Roses and Nightingales and Other Lovely Things".

 Davison married Mike Silverman in 1998, and they remained married until his death in 2010.